 But we are assuming here that stock market prices follow a standard normal distribution, do they?

-A. BRS actually follows a ranged market.
-We’re here actually trading here in the range of 1 SD to 2 SD.
-It tells out that the stock has broken one range and is ready to move another range.
-Now how you trade it and whether you can ride it even if it crosses 2 SD depends on your exit strategy.
+A: BRS primarily thrives in a ranged market, focusing on the 1 SD to 2 SD range.
+It signals that a stock has shifted from one range to another.
+How you trade it and whether you continue to ride it if it crosses 2 SD depends on your exit strategy.

 The mean is the average of all numbers.